Geesa-Vihara/CoTrack/README.md

 # PROJECT BSAFE

- This is a mobile applications that helps to keep the community safe from Covid 19 pandemic
+ This is a mobile applications that helps to keep the community safe from Covid 19 pandemic This project is ejected from Expo to React native and the renewed project is at https://github.com/Geesa-Vihara/BSafe

 <table>